Jeinzi/freecad-jewelry/README.md

 - Generating bezel settings for arbitrary faceted gemstones

 ## Basic Usage
 After [installation](https://wiki.freecad.org/How_to_install_additional_workbenches), switch to the Jewelry workbench.
 To add a ring, click on the "Add Ring" button to insert one with a default size.
 Afterwards, it can be selected and its parameters (like size and profile) edited in the properties tab.
+If you want to use your own sketch as a ring profile, you can select that before creating the ring or set it later using the "Custom Profile" property.
+The sketch must be on the YZ plane and the line defining the inner circumference must be on or touch the Y axis for the size to be correct.
+It will automatically be offset in the z direction by the inner radius of the ring.

 To insert a gemstone, search for an "open design" on [facetdiagrams.org](https://www.facetdiagrams.org/database/) and download the accompanying *.asc file.
 This can be imported into FreeCAD by selecting "File > Import" and choosing the downloaded model.
 The workbench can now automatically generate a bezel setting for the gem.
 To do so, just select it and click "Add setting".